MobileRobots/ros-arnl/README.md

 for 1.9.2 can be found at
 <http://robots.mobilerobots.com/ARNL/download/prerelease> and
 <http://robots.mobilerobots.com/BaseArnl/download/prerelease>.

+To build, check out the repository in the `src` subdirectory of your ROS (catkin) workspace.
+Run `catkin_make` from the workspace directory.

+To run `rosarnl_node`, use rosrun: `rosrun rosarnl rosarnl_node`.
+It will connect to the robot and begin running.

 In addition, ARNL ArNetworking services are provided, so ARNL can be accessed and configured via MobileEyes or other ArNetworking clients simultaneously